United Way of Cullman County Basic Needs & Income Stability Initiatives & Partners

 Cullman Caring for Kids

-United Way of Cullman County partners with Cullman Caring for Kids; they are the official food bank partner of the United Way in Cullman, as well as provide classes for parenting, Child Abuse awareness, work as court ordered advocates for children in Cullman County.
-As the United Way’s official food bank, they are open 4 days a week and are a Feeding America food bank and by far the largest food bank in Cullman County.
-They also have a mobile food bank that goes to setup in different areas of the county weekly.
+United Way of Cullman County partners with Cullman Caring for Kids; they are the official food bank partner of the United Way in Cullman, as well as provide classes for parenting, child abuse awareness, and work as court appointed special advocates (CASA) for children in Cullman County.
+They are open 4 days a week and also have a mobile food bank that goes to set up in different areas of the county weekly.